Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 # Power up

 If you completed the checklist, connect the power cord to the printer, keep your hands off the printer and plug it in your power outlet.<br>
 Now try to keep as far away as possible, keep your eyes on the electronics and switch on the printer.
-Keep your finger on the switch so you can immediately can switch it off again if you can see some magic smoke appear.<br>
+Keep your finger on the switch so you can immediately switch it off again if you can see magic smoke (black, gray or white) appear.<br>
-Best case: the LED of the PSU lights up and stays lit.<br><br>
+Best case and if you did everything correct: the LED of the PSU lights up and stays lit.<br><br>
 Congrats! you are now clear to start with your printer setup.<br><br>
 Last word: ALWAYS switch off the printer and pull the plug if working on the wiring!<br><br>